Tatsh/xchain/README.md

 If you don't have a Mac, skip this and read 'Prepare your prefix (no Mac)'.
 Even if you have a Mac, the no-Mac method is cleaner than using scp but not as easy.

 You will need a copy of an SDK directory to begin.
-You can choose any version past 10.4u really but I suppose only if you need new things in Lion would copy Lion (and that requires Lion itself of course).
+You can choose any version past 10.4u really but I suppose only if you need new things in Lion would copy Lion's SDK (and that requires Lion itself of course).
 I expect that you are doing most development on the Mac anyway so therefore your compiler settings in Xcode will decide support level.

     mkdir $PREFIX/SDKs
     cd $PREFIX/SDKs